 Company H produces a high-quality piece of educational content designed to help its target audience of B2B tech marketing professionals learn more about B2B lead generation.

-When you also consider the time required to promote and distribute your content, in line with your goals and objectives for the eBook, the eight days spent on content production will quickly snowball into weeks' worth of working days.
+When you also consider the time required to promote and distribute your content, in line with your goals and objectives for the eBook, the 14 days spent on content production will quickly snowball into weeks' worth of working days.

 Sound familiar?
 Let's explore the benefits of content syndication to help you get the most out of your content marketing strategy.